daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 2. Searches for the `call` instruction, and sets a temporary breakpoint
 3. Calculates the address of the decrypted code, and dumps it into a file

 Now that I have a reliable way to dump the decrypted code, I scripted GDB to dump a couple more pieces of code to analyse.
+The main thing being done here is:
+1. Set a breakpoint at the instruction where the retrieved code is about to be executed
+2. Call the break-and-dump command
+3. Repeat step 1

 ```
 gef config context.enable 0